 Have you ever been to sardinia?

-After Sicily, we are the second largest island in the Mediterranean Sea, off of the coast of central Italy and a little under Corsica.
-Corsica being the other large island in this quadrant of the sea from which we are separated by the Straits of Bonifacio and related through similar traditions.
+Corsica, the other large island in this quadrant of the sea, is separated by the Straits of Bonifacio but related with it through similar traditions.

 With over 200 days of sunshine, the island is a perfect destination for all types of outdoor activities.